Peter Kay: Career

-Television career
+Television

 Kay's first TV project was in a 1997 episode of New Voices, a comedy series which showcased rising talent.
 His episode, "Two Minutes", written by Johanne McAndrew, saw him play a getaway driver as two of his friends attempted to rob a pub of its takings.
 In 1997, he played a delivery driver in the BBC drama Born to Run.

 Also in 1997, he made an appearance on Coronation Street as a delivery driver for Fred Elliott's corner shop.

-In 1998, Kay appeared in a series of sketches for Granada TV's "Last Last Show" and "Roy Mills Films of Fun", where he made his TV debut as a character comedy actor and also did a stand-up set.
+In 1998, Kay appeared in a series of sketches for Granada TV's "Last Laugh Show" and "Roy Mills Films of Fun", where he made his TV debut as a character comedy actor and also did a stand-up set.
 Neil Fitzmaurice also appeared in the series alongside many other local comedians who Kay later recruited for his Channel 4 series.

 After presenting a slot entitled "Peter Kay's World of Entertainment" on BBC Two's The Sunday Show, Kay made an episode of Channel 4's Comedy Lab, "The Services", in 1998, which won a Royal Television Society award for best newcomer.
 This served as a pilot for That Peter Kay Thing.

 Following the series' success, Kay and his co-writers – Neil Fitzmaurice and Dave Spikey – used the episode "In the Club" as the basis for Phoenix Nights, which was an immediate hit.
 Set in a newly refurbished social club run by Brian Potter, the first series was filmed in part at St. Gregory's Social Club in Farnworth, Greater Manchester, where the exterior, hallways and function suite were used.

 He appeared in the first episode of the 2002 series of Linda Green, playing a pizza delivery man who ended up being something of a soulmate to the eponymous heroine.
 He has had two further roles in Coronation Street.
 The first, in the late 1990s, was a brief appearance as a shopfitter, but in January 2004 he co-wrote his scenes, appearing alongside Sally Lindsay, who played Shelley Unwin.